Skip to main content

 1. Use Compatible Mode for Persistent Data

-// For data stored in databases, files, or caches
+For Go-only native-mode data stored in databases, files, or caches, use compatible mode:

 2. Provide Default Values